Lek-Sanaphone/leklek-website/docs/uts/Computer-Science/Cloud-Computing/41891-Cloud-Computing-Infrastructure-42891-Infrastructure-for-Cloud-Computing.md

   * **Users (U)** consume services.
   * **Brokers (B)** mediate between InP, SP, and users.
 * **NaaS** delivers networking capabilities on demand, extending the cloud service model.
+    * Focus On: Network Virtualization, Optimize the network and computing resources
+    * laaS, PaaS, and SaaS rely on NaaS